Best bang for your buck

 24 hour check-in

-Available for pretty much any airline these days and I highly recommend taking advantage of it to get better seats especially for airlines that don’t offer complimentary seat selection.
-The longer you wait the closer to the bathroom you’ll sit (unless, off course, you have status).
+Available for pretty much any airline these days and I highly recommend taking advantage of it to get better seats, especially for airlines that don’t offer complimentary seat selection.
+The longer you wait the closer to the bathroom you’ll sit (unless of course, you have status).
 The other benefit of early check-in is that if you don’t have checked baggage you can head straight to security and that’ll be your only line.
 This is also a time to see what upgrade options you might have, for flights with unsold seats in higher cabins there might be some reasonable options for upgrading to premium or even business.

 Avoiding jet lag